 Step #7 – Keep all necessary documents/records needed to help establish damages.

 This means medical bills, medical records, shop bills, proof of your income prior to getting in truck accidents, and anything else that is directly related to the truck accident.
-By doing this, you will ensure that there is no stone left unturned when it comes to your truck accident lawyer negotiating a fair settlement.
+By doing this, you will ensure that there is no stone left unturned when it comes to your truck accident lawyer or delivery truck accident lawyer negotiating a fair settlement.

 Step # 8 – Watch what is said, and do not put yourself in a bad spot.